 Now that beloved Minnesota Viking middle linebacker Chad Greenway is retired, he has a lot of time on his hands.
 While his young daughters demand a lot of it, he still manages to find plenty of free time in the winter to indulge one of his passions: snowmobiling.
 And because there’s no place better for it than Minnesota, here are five great places around the state to take a snowmobiling vacation this winter.

 Appeldoorn's Sunset Bay Resort, Isle

 Nestled into the far southeastern shoreline of Lake Mille Lacs, Appeldoorn’s puts some of Minnesota’s best snowmobiling trails right at your fingertips.
 Although no snowmobile rentals are available from the resort itself, there are plenty of rental shops nearby to get you outfitted for Appeldoorn’s next-level trails.
 Ride epic snowmobile flows like the Ten Bruin trail, Rep Top ATV Trail and the Minnesota Soo Line Trail, which used to be—you guessed it!—home to the Soo Line Railroad.
-The resort also rents ice fishing houses, so you can always take your snowmobile out on the lake to do that as well.
+The resort also rents ice fishing houses, so you can always take your snowmobile out on the lake to ice fish.

 Kavanaugh's Sylvan Lake Resort, Brainerd